-How to Prevent Fire on a Boat
+How to Prevent Boat Fires

 A boat fire, especially one that's isolated out on the water, presents harrowing challenges and can leave you with no choice but to abandon your burning prized possession.

 Preventive planning and ensuring your own safety and that of your passengers is crucial to fighting boat fires.
 Here are some tips for preventing boat fires.

 Fires need fuel, oxygen and heat to ignite.
 There's an abundance of fuel and oxygen on a boat, and it's up to you to eliminate potential fire hazards onboard.
 One way to do that is to inspect your boat's electrical system.
 Look for chafed wires, and learn how to prevent the type of corrosion on a boat that can degrade connections and generate sparks.

 Know where to find an extinguisher on your boat in case a fire breaks out, and have multiple extinguishers readily available in each area of the boat.